lweasel/piquant/docs/commands.rst

 Analyse quantification results (``analyse_runs``)
 -------------------------------------------------

 The ``analyse_runs`` command is used to gather data and calculate statistics, and to draw graphs, pertaining to the accuracy of quantification of transcript expression.
-Statistics are calculated, and graphs drawn, for those combinations of quantification tools and sequencing parameters determined by the options ``--read-length``,  ``--read-depth``, ``--paired-end``, ``--error``, ``--bias`` and ``--quant-method``.
+Statistics are calculated, and graphs drawn, for those combinations of quantification tools and sequencing parameters determined by the options ``--read-length``,  ``--read-depth``, ``--paired-end``, ``--error``, ``--bias``, ``--stranded``, ``--noise-perc`` and ``--quant-method``.

 For more details on the statistics calculated and the graphs drawn, see :doc:`assessment`.

 In addition to the command line options common to all ``piquant`` commands (see :ref:`common-options` above), the ``analyse_runs`` command takes the following additional options:

+* ``--quant-dir``: The parent directory into which directories in which quantification was performed were written.
 * ``--stats-dir``: The path to a directory into which statistics and graph files will be written.
 The directory will be created if it does not already exist.
 * ``--plot-format``: The file format in which graphs produced during analysis will be written to - one of "pdf", "svg" or "png" (default "pdf").
-* ``--grouped-threshold``: When producing graphs against groups of transcripts determined by a transcript classifier, only groups with greater than this number of transcripts will contribute to the plot.
+* ``--grouped-threshold``: When producing graphs of statistics plotted against groups of transcripts determined by a transcript classifier, only groups with greater than this number of transcripts will contribute to the plot.